loning/universe/core.md

 Both history and future paths can be dynamically adjusted through classicalization.

----

-## V. Observer's Dual Identity and Definition of "God" Concept
+### VI.
+Observer's Dual Identity and Definition of "God" Concept

 - Observers are ordinary individuals in their own classical worlds;
 - When observers effectively classicalize information from other classical worlds, they become high-dimensional observers (gods) for those other classical worlds;